JorgeFlor93/Scripts/README.md

 # Scripts

-usefull scripts and piece of codes
+Usefull scripts and piece of codes.

+Index

+- Powershell script to extrat code of binary target: extraer.ps1